Mayurdoiphode55/Personal_finance_AI_Agent/README.md

-💰 Personal Finance AI Agent (PFAA)
-The Personal Finance AI Agent (PFAA) is a powerful, multi-agent system built using LangGraph and the Gemini 1.5 Pro model.
+📈 Financial Intelligence Agent: LangGraph & Gemini (PFAA) The Personal Finance AI Agent (PFAA) is a powerful, high-performance, multi-agent system built using LangGraph and the Gemini 1.5 Pro model.
 It processes user financial data stored in Google BigQuery, analyzes spending habits, generates a personalized budget plan, and provides proactive investment recommendations via a simple Flask web interface.

 This project demonstrates a complete, tool-augmented Generative AI workflow for complex data analysis, sequential decision-making, and high-performance data retrieval.